openlink/virtuoso-opensource/README.MACOSX.md

 Next we (re)generate the configure script and all related build files, using the supplied script in your working directory:

-    $ sh autogen.sh
+    $ sh ./autogen.sh

-Assuming this did not return an error we can now configure virtuoso:
+Assuming this did not return an error we can now configure Virtuoso.

+For a full list of available `configure` options, including various optional subpackages, check the output of:

+    $ sh ./configure --help

+The following command includes a number of options we recommend for an initial build of Virtuoso on Mac OS X:

-    $ sh configure \
+    $ sh ./configure \
         --enable-maintainer-mode \
         --enable-silent-rules \
         --prefix=/usr/local/vos \
         --with-layout=openlink \
-        --enable-openssl=/usr/local/opt/openssl/
+        --enable-openssl=/usr/local/opt/openssl/ \
         --enable-imagemagick=/usr/local/opt/imagemagick@6/ \
         --enable-openldap \
         --disable-python \